Frequently asked questions

 - We also genuinely care about our clients.
 As part of our work, we discover what’s important to them and enjoy helping them succeed

 - We want our people to bring their whole selves to work.
-Individuality and authenticity is so important to our firm
+Individuality and authenticity is really important to our firm

-- We highly value collaboration.
-We believe that it’s energising and stimulating to collaborate – to learn from and be inspired by others.
+- We highly value collaboration – to learn from and be inspired by others.
 We believe that teams will always outperform the individual

 We give graduates significant training, development and leadership opportunities from day one.
-Thanks to our established in-house approach, our CA pass rates are consistently above average.
-We provide a comprehensive CA support programme including paid study leave, mentoring and we cover the costs for external preparation workshops.
+Thanks to our established in-house approach, our CA/CPA pass rates are consistently above average.
+We provide a comprehensive CA/CPA support programme including paid study leave and mentoring, and we cover the costs for external preparation workshops.
 You will also have the opportunity to attend a national graduate conference to get to know us better and build your core skills.
 This will also provide you with an opportunity to get to know your colleagues from each office in New Zealand.

-The majority of our graduates choose to complete their Chartered Accountant or CPA qualifications; although in some teams such as operational advisory this is not a requirement.
+The majority of our graduates choose to complete their Chartered Accountant or CPA qualifications; although in some teams such as operational advisory, this is not a requirement or another option is available.

 At our firm, we encourage our people to bring their whole selves to work.
-We recognise, appreciate and harness our people’s individual skills and talents.
-And this approach helps us to create a strong and dynamic organisation.
+We recognise, appreciate and leverage our people’s individual skills and talents.
+This approach helps us to create a collaborative and dynamic organisation.

-It’s a given that we treat everyone fairly and never discriminate on the basis of aspects such as ethnicity, race, religious belief (or lack of), sex, gender identity or intersex status, sexual orientation, pregnancy, family or carer’s responsibilities, marital status, age or disability.
-But beyond that, we celebrate the breadth of experiences and perspectives that people bring to Grant Thornton – especially their diversity of skills and perspectives.
+It’s a given that we treat everyone fairly and never discriminate against ethnicity, race, religious belief (or lack of), sex, gender identity or intersex status, sexual orientation, pregnancy, family or carer’s responsibilities, marital status, age or disability.
+And beyond that, we celebrate the breadth of experiences and perspectives that people bring to Grant Thornton – especially their diversity of skills and perspectives.

 We’d be delighted to hear from you and answer any questions you might have about the recruitment process and working at Grant Thornton.
-Please email email@example.com
+Please get in touch with email@example.com.